tymedina100/patch-files/ai-governance-readiness-report-storefront-gumroad-listing.md

 - U.S. AI governance watchlist for employment, consumer, privacy, and high-impact decision workflows
 - 40-question vendor/model diligence bank
 - Customer-facing evidence pack template
-- Approved-response examples for buyer AI questionnaires
+- Draft-response examples for buyer AI questionnaires
-- 90-day implementation plan by function
+- 90-day implementation checklist
-- Board-level KPI dashboard and readiness scorecard
+- Board-level KPI template and readiness scorecard
 - Email scripts for internal rollout, vendor diligence, customer responses, and escalation

 This is an informational research and implementation product, not legal advice.
 Use it to organize your readiness work and review jurisdiction-specific obligations with qualified counsel.